World War II from the Top Down

 Keeping the economy going strongly involves managing four natural resources to make four items you need to keep your army and country moving and growing.
 You have to balance your industrial production between upgrading troops, supplying them, producing more troops, and consumer goods to keep the masses happy.
 Economic and societal factors in your country create a pool of educated people that need to be balanced between research, diplomacy, espionage, and officers.

-HoI III AI Assistance
+HoI III AI Assistance (5 out of 5)

 If fighting a war across thousands of regions with realistic weather while managing a sprawling tech tree and diplomatic relations with dozens of countries seems daunting, you are right, it is.
 This used to be a great joy for some detail oriented types, and a bear for everyone else.
 Hearts of Iron III lets you assign various functions to the AI with rather fine detail.
 You can shunt control of the tech tree, production, politics, espionage, and diplomacy to the computer individually, leaving you free to focus on the aspects you like.